Mobile sports betting is now available across the Pelican State.

 Mobile betting apps offer sports fans the convenience of placing a bet from their living room, the sports bar, or the stadium.

 The good news is, even though other online gaming options were previously prohibited statewide, Louisiana has legalized mobile sports betting.
-With up to 41 online licenses available, bettors can expect to see many of the top sportsbooks in the country available in Louisiana.
+With up to 41 online licenses available, bettors will see many of the top sportsbooks in the country available in Louisiana.

-Here are some of the sports betting apps we expect to see in the starting lineup win Louisiana sports betting goes live:
+Here are some of the best sports betting apps in the Louisiana sports betting starting lineup:

 |Betting App||Learn More|